SAP-samples/btp-kyma-identity-management/documentation/discover/easy-franchise/README.md

 Each customer brings their own SAP S/4HANA Cloud system.
 For each customer, a dedicated customer subaccount in the partners global account in SAP BTP is needed.
 Within that subaccount, a destination needs to be created.
 This destination contains the SAP S/4HANA Cloud connection details.
 The Business Partner service makes use of the Destination service to read the destination from the subaccount of the accessing tenant.
-See [Multitenancy in the Destination Service](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/4e07f250fe5d441cab09f69e22909198.html) in SAP Help Portal for more details.
+For more details, see [Multitenancy in the Destination Service](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/4e07f250fe5d441cab09f69e22909198.html) in SAP Help Portal.